 The Revelation of Jesus Christ

-John sees a 7 headed and 10 horned beast rising up from the sea (representing the nations) that will be empowered by the dragon who is Satan.—CH 13:1-10
+John sees a 7 headed and 10 horned beast rising up from the sea (representing the nations) that will be empowered by the dragon who is Satan.
+It is called a beast because of its ability to make war.—CH 13:1-10

-The 7 heads represent 7 empires that have controlled Jerusalem throughout history.
-Five had passed in John’s, one was present in John’s day, and one was to come in the future for a short time.
+The 7 heads represent 7 empires that have a connection with the city of Jerusalem.
+Five had passed in John’s day, the sixth one was present in John’s day, and one was to come in the future for a short time.
 The final or 8th one would be one of the 7 revived.
-These heads are kingdoms that controlled the holy city Jerusalem throughout Israel’s history.
+To consider what may be in the future we must look at the past to see what empires had control over the holy city Jerusalem.
 They are the Egyptian, Assyrian, Babylonian, Persian, Greecian, Roman and Ottoman empires.
-The wounded head will be healed and revived in the last days and will oppress Israel.
+The wounded head will be healed and revived in the last days and will oppress Israel during the tribulation hour.
 The 10 horns are leaders of nations that give allegiance to the Antichrist.

 This beast, headed by the anti-christ, will wage war and persecute Israel and believers for 42 months after the abomination is set up in the rebuilt Jewish Temple in Jerusalem.
 (Jesus warned about this event in Matthew 24:15-22).
 The Lord Jesus Himself will destroy the beast headed up by the Antichrist at the battle of Armageddon.

 The False Prophet